ProfKevinKelly/InformaTV/TrustedCircleView/README.md

 -

-## Current state (28/02/2021)
+## Current state (08/03/2021)

-- non-interactive minimal HTML based on requirements document
+- Non-interactive minimal HTML+CSS based on requirements document with placeholders.

 ## Doing Currently

 - learning HTML and CSS
+- Working on trusted_circle.html

 ## TO DO for next week

-- improve looks and functionality with better HTMl and the addition of CSS.
+- Finalise HTML+CSS design and implement basic functionality

 ## TO DO for the week after

-- move onto React.js
+- Successfully incorporate the HTML+CSS into a functional React app page.